Qiskit/qiskit-serverless/docs/getting_started/index.rst

 Getting started
 ===============

-This section includes guides for using the basic features of Quantum Serverless to run a program remotely.
+This section includes guides for using the basic features of Qiskit Serverless to run a program remotely.

 **Basic Usage**